txt/se16/lectures/github.md

 There are two "yous"

 + One creative brilliant inspired soul with great ideas
      + Another dullard that just wants more coffee and do some drudge work before heading home for the day
 + The inspired one only shows up now and again:
      + And assembles the materials needed for the dullard
-+ The dullard jsut works on what is in front of them
++ The dullard just works on what is in front of them

 Your mission: make the dullard most productive.